slyyy81/assignment/README.md

 Create a '.vault-password' file in the 'ansible' folder with a randomly generated password for the vault.

-This vault password file is referenced in the 'ansible.cfg', so it will not need to be re-entered each time it is used.
+This vault password file is referenced in 'ansible.cfg', so it will not need to be re-entered each time it is used.

 #### Secrets Vault